-2022 Compensation Highlights
+2023 Compensation Highlights

 Our financial and other performance achievements were directly and indirectly reflected in the outcomes of our incentives.
-Annual Incentive Plan ("AIP") payouts for NEOs were 73% of target.
-Performance award units for the 2020-2022 cycle vested at 93% of target, reflecting relative total shareholder return ("Relative TSR") performance at the 47th percentile of the S&P 500 Group.
+Annual Incentive Plan ("AIP") payouts for NEOs averaged 117% of target.
+Performance-vesting restricted stock units ("performance award units") for the 2021-2023 cycle vested at 97.7% of target, reflecting relative total shareholder return ("Relative TSR") performance at the 49th percentile of the S&P 500 Group.